COVID-basic-needs/site-ingestion-api/README.md

 # Site Ingestion API

-This is a very basic site ingestion API hosted on AWS Lambda.
+A very basic site ingestion API hosted on AWS Lambda.
 It implements the handler function for the lambda webhook.
 This endpoint takes in a list of site JSON objects and batch pushes them to the Airtable.

+This endpoint de-duplicates based on Site ID.
+When a match is found to an existing Site this formula pushes the relevant details to the Site Details table instead.

-This endpoint deduplicates based on site ID, which is defined as:
+Site ID is defined as:

     const joined = `${site.siteName} - ${site.siteStreetAddress}, ${site.siteCity} ${site.siteState} ${site.siteZip + ""}`;